EmbarkStudios/rust-ecosystem/README.md

 ## Areas of Interest

-Areas that we are working on, or interested in & want to help improve in/with Rust:
+Areas that we are interested in or working on, and want to help improve in Rust:

 * ☸ __[Distributed systems](https://areweasyncyet.rs/)__ - [async](https://rust-lang.github.io/async-book/), [tokio](https://tokio.rs/), [tower-grpc](https://github.com/tower-rs/tower-grpc)